 DERRY TOWNSHIP, Pa. — State police believe there could be hundreds of victims from one taxidermist in Derry Township.

-John Anthony is one of many police say they gave Mike Chesla, of Forever Ridge Taxidermy, a deposit with an animal and have not received anything in return.
+John Anthony is one of many who police say gave Mike Chesla, of Forever Ridge Taxidermy, a deposit with an animal and have not received anything in return.

-“I’m out of my trophy, fish, and out my money,” said Anthony.
+“I’m out of my trophy, fish, and out my money,” Anthony said.
 “In that business, I understand it takes a while, but now we’re looking at almost four years since the first two fish were taken in, and it will be three in April for this last one.”

-Eric Haggerty says it’s been two years since he gave Chesla his coyote.
-He said there were several others who have had the same experience.
+Eric Haggerty tells Channel 11 it’s been two years since he gave Chesla his coyote.
+He says several others have had the same experience.

-State Police, along with the Pennsylvania Game Commission, searched Chesla’s business and now have all the animals they found inside.
+PSP, along with the Pennsylvania Game Commission, searched Chesla’s business on Dec.
+22 and now have all the animals they found inside.
+Police could not confirm a total dollar amount for the unfulfilled jobs.

-No arrests have been made at this time, but they are asking all victims to come forward.
+No arrests have been made at this time, but officials are asking all victims to come forward.

 They received several complaints dating back to 2021 and believe there could be hundreds of people affected by the business.